KorAP/Rabbid/README.md

 New versions of ```DBD::SQLite``` do not include support for fulltext search tokenizers by default.
-To compile SQLite with supprt, use
+To compile SQLite with support, use

 ```
 $ SQLITE_ENABLE_FTS3_TOKENIZER=1 cpanm DBD::SQLite --force